oat-sa/taohub-articles/forge/qti/tao-pci.md

     178:
     179:});

 For the sake of code clarity, Open Assessment Technologies proposes splitting the initialization process in three distinct steps: initialization, state management and response management.
 The three of them fundamentally are different operations so should be separated.
 It also provides more control to client code to manipulate Custom Interaction Hook Instances.
-A good example of such a client-code would be an authoring tool.\
+A good example of such a client-code would be an authoring tool.<br/>

 Another advantage of this is to allow the Rendering Engine to dynamically change the state or the response without being required to destroy and reinitialize the whole interaction (while previewing and authoring interactions for instance).
-This would be particularly useful to complex Custom Interaction Hook implementations where the actual initialization process is a heavy operation.\
+This would be particularly useful to complex Custom Interaction Hook implementations where the actual initialization process is a heavy operation.<br/>

 We therefore recommend having the following methods and attributes in the Communication Bridge API, making a rendering engine able to manage the lifecycle of Custom Interaction Hook Instances:

 -   initialize(id, dom, config)